FAQ – EUSR SHEA WATER Passport

 Q. What is the cost of a EUSR SHEA Water Passport Card?

-A. The cost of the card is £30 (as of January 2016, prices rise form April 2016), the cost of the course varies according to the location and numbers.
+A. The cost of the card is £35 (correct as of January 2018), the cost of the course varies according to the location and numbers.

 Q. Where are the training courses held?